AlibabaCloudDocs/arms/intl.en-US/Browser Monitoring/Quick start/For mini programs/Monitor DingTalk mini programs.md

 ## Background information

-For more information about DingTalk mini programs, see the [documentation of DingTalk mini programs](https://open-doc.dingtalk.com/microapp/dev/ed25rr).
+For more information about DingTalk mini programs, see [Documentation of DingTalk mini programs](https://open-doc.dingtalk.com/microapp/dev/ed25rr).

 ## Procedure

-To monitor a DingTalk mini program, install and initialize the npm package, report the monitoring data, and then configure security domains.
+To monitor a DingTalk mini program, import and initialize the npm package required for monitoring, instrument the mini program to report logs, and then configure the security domain.

-1. Install and initialize the npm package.
+1. Import and initialize the npm package.
-    1. Install the npm package named alife-logger in the DingTalk mini program.
-This module can then be used to report logs.
+    1. Import the npm package named alife-logger into the DingTalk mini program.
+This npm package can then be used to report logs.

         ```
         npm install alife-logger